GloFish: Subsequent developments

+Public reception

+The sentiments of aquarium retailers towards the GloFish have been used as an indicator of the public's positive reaction to controversial agricultural and aesthetic biotechnologies.
+The practical reception of GloFish among fish retailers was found to be affected by multiple effects, including concerns over ethics, customer demand, and the high cost of stocking the fish.
+Some retailers opted not to stock the fish due to low trust in federal agencies to properly regulate the organisms.

 Vulnerability to predation

 GloFish are more vulnerable to predation compared to the wild type, according to a study published in 2011.
 In experiments including habitat complexity, transgenic red fluorescent zebrafish were approximately twice as vulnerable as the wild type to predation by largemouth bass (Micropterus salmoides) and eastern mosquitofish (Gambusia holbrooki), two native predators that potentially resist invasion by introduced fish.

 Evolutionary outcomes

 According to Howard et al. 2015, wild-type males had a significant advantage over GloFish when it came to mating.
 According to the mating trials that were analyzed in the study, wild-type males sired twice as much as the genetically modified fish due to their more aggressive nature.
 However, in Owen et al. 2012 by the same group, female zebrafish preferred the GloFish rather than wild-type males.